Xunnamius/black-flag/docs/advanced.md

 > that doesn't have a parent command, making it a "pure parent".

-Suppose instead the user executes `myctl remote --help`.<sup>🡒1</sup> Black Flag (using `runProgram`) sets everything up and calls `RouterProgram::parseAsync` the same as the previous example.<sup>1🡒2</sup> However, this time the router detects that the given arguments refer to a child command and so relinquishes control to the trio of programs representing the `myctl remote` command.<sup>2->3A</sup> Black Flag notes the user asked to generate generic help text (by having passed the `--help` argument) before calling `RouterProgram::parseAsync`.<sup>3A->4B</sup> `myctl remote`'s router detects that the given arguments refer to the current command and that we're only generating generic help text so calls `HelperProgram::showHelp`<sup>4B🡒5B</sup>
+Suppose instead the user executes `myctl remote --help`.<sup>🡒1</sup> Black Flag (using `runProgram`, which wraps `configureProgram`) sets everything up and calls `RouterProgram::parseAsync` the same as the previous example.<sup>1🡒2</sup> However, this time the router detects that the given arguments refer to a child command and so relinquishes control to the trio of programs representing the `myctl remote` command.<sup>2->3A</sup> Black Flag notes the user asked to generate generic help text (by having passed the `--help` argument) before calling `RouterProgram::parseAsync`.<sup>3A->4B</sup>
-and throws a `GracefulEarlyExitError` that bubbles up to the root command<sup>R5B🡒R2</sup> where it is then communicated to the user.<sup>R2🡒R1</sup>
+`myctl remote`'s router detects that the given arguments refer to the current command and that we're only generating generic help text so calls `HelperProgram::showHelp`<sup>4B🡒5B</sup> and throws a `GracefulEarlyExitError` that bubbles up to the root command<sup>R5B🡒R2</sup> where it is then communicated to the user.<sup>R2🡒R1</sup>

 > The `myctl remote` child command is a child command of the root `myctl`
 > command, but it also has its own child commands, making it a parent _and_ a
 > child command (i.e. a "parent-child").

 Finally, suppose the user executes `myctl remote remove origin`.<sup>🡒1</sup>
-Black Flag (using `runProgram`) sets everything up and calls the root `RouterProgram::parseAsync` the same as the previous example.<sup>1🡒2</sup> The router detects that the given arguments refer to a child command and so relinquishes control to the trio of programs representing the `myctl remote` command.<sup>2->3A</sup> The parent-child router detects that the given arguments refer to a child command and so relinquishes control to the trio of programs representing the `myctl remote show` command.<sup>3A->4B->5A</sup>
-`myctl remote show`'s router detects that the given arguments refer to the current command<sup>5A->6B</sup> and so calls `HelperProgram::parseAsync`.<sup>6B🡒7</sup> If the helper throws (e.g. due to a validation error), the exception bubbles up to the root command.<sup>R7🡒R1</sup>
+Black Flag (using `runProgram`, which wraps `configureProgram`) sets everything up and calls the root `RouterProgram::parseAsync` the same as the previous examples.<sup>1🡒2</sup> The router detects that the given arguments refer to a child command and so relinquishes control to the trio of programs representing the `myctl remote` command.<sup>2->3A</sup> The parent-child router detects that the given arguments refer to a child command and so relinquishes control to the trio of programs representing the `myctl remote show` command.<sup>3A->4B->5A</sup> `myctl remote show`'s router detects that the given arguments refer to the current command<sup>5A->6B</sup> and so calls `HelperProgram::parseAsync`.<sup>6B🡒7</sup> If the helper throws (e.g. due to a validation error), the exception bubbles up to the root command.<sup>R7🡒R1</sup>
 Otherwise, the helper will parse the given arguments before calling